Alek Stojanov: Playing career

 In 1994–95, Stojanov recorded 18 goals and 270 penalty minutes for the Syracuse Crunch, and earned himself a four-game callup to the NHL.
 He was also kept on Vancouver's roster for the NHL playoffs, and appeared in the first five playoff games of his career.

 For the 1995–96 campaign, Stojanov cracked the Canucks' roster full-time as the team's enforcer, appearing in 58 games and recording a single assist.
 A notable event during this season was a fight with Kelly Chase of the Hartford Whalers.
 However, at the trade deadline, Stojanov was dealt to the Pittsburgh Penguins in exchange for Markus Näslund.
 He scored his first NHL goal in his Penguin debut, and finished the year with a goal and two points in 68 games between Vancouver and Pittsburgh, along with 130 penalty minutes.

 In 1996–97, Stojanov spent the entire year in Pittsburgh, but appeared in only 35 games, recording one goal and four assists for five points along with 79 penalty minutes.
-By the 1997–98 season, he found himself back in the AHL, assigned to the Penguins' farm team in Syracuse, and would never play in the NHL again.
+By the 1997–98 season, he found himself back in the AHL, assigned to the Penguins' farm team in Syracuse, and he never played in the NHL again.

 Released by Pittsburgh in 1998, Stojanov toiled for two more years in the International Hockey League and then for two years with the New Mexico Scorpions of the Central Hockey League before retiring in 2002.
 He finished his NHL career with totals of two goals and five assists for seven points in 107 NHL games, along with 222 penalty minutes.

 While Stojanov was considered a major disappointment for a seventh overall pick during his time in Vancouver, he is now best known as the player dealt for Markus Näslund.
-Näslund would go on to captain the Canucks, and become the club's all-time leading scorer, remaining with the team more than a decade after the trade.
+Näslund later became captain of the Canucks, and became the club's all-time leading scorer, remaining with the team more than a decade after the trade.